Meet our Staff

 Toi is available as a resource for all students, staff, and faculty to provide educational programming and training that contributes to student success, community-building and creating a safe, inclusive campus environment.
 Learn more about Toi here.

-Megan Rush is a Queer health educator and social justice advocate.
+Megan Rush (she/her/they/them) is a queer health educator and social justice advocate.
 While working on both her undergraduate and graduate degree in Public Health at CSU San Bernardino, Megan found an incredible sense of community in their Pride Center and quickly learned how essential to college life these spaces can be.
-While working for the Pride Center, she discovered her passion for not only health, but building and bridging the cross-section between the LGBTQ movement and our own personal wellness.
-Megan enjoys exploring ideas around the gender binary, program planning and creating safe spaces whenerver she can.
+While working for the Pride Center, she discovered her passion for not only health, but building and bridging the gap between the LGBTQ social justice movement and our own personal wellness.
+Megan enjoys connecting with and being a advocate for all students, supporting and educating the community, and tons of coffee.
 Megan actively practices yoga, enjoys volunteering in her community, and loves hanging out at Disneyland.
-She also has a cat named Oliver.

 Mark Dunn joined the LGBT Resource Center in 1999 as an administrative assistant.
 He currently works half-time with the LGBTRC and half-time with the Women’s Resource Center.
 He can be found in the Women's Resource Center.